IrinaStatsLab/Awesome-CGM/README.md

 * [Lynch (2022)](https://github.com/irinagain/Awesome-CGM/wiki/Lynch-(2022))
   * The study aims to evaluate the transition of Type 1 diabetes management from a hybrid closed-loop system using an insulin pump and CGM to a biotic pancreas.
 The Dexcom G6 CGM was used across a population group aged between 6 and 71 years over a 13-week period, with a sample size of 90 participants.
-  * Found by Charlotte Xu.
+  * Found by Xinran (Charlotte) Xu.
 Updated R processor by  Neo Kok.
 Uploaded by Junyan (Samuel) Tan.

 * [Marling (2019)](https://github.com/irinagain/Awesome-CGM/wiki/Marling-(2019))
   * This study has 12 type 1 diabetes patients.